membrane/api-gateway/distribution/examples/openapi/openapi-proxy/README.md

 }
 ```

-Open the same URL [http://localhost:2000/api-doc](http://localhost:2000/api-doc) in the browser and you get an UI.
+Open the same URL [http://localhost:2000/api-doc](http://localhost:2000/api-doc) in the browser, and you get a UI.

 ![API Overview](api-overview.png)